Man charged with terroristic threats to Hayward restaurant

-A 50-year-old Rush City, Minnesota, man, Timothy Allen Riemenschneider, has been charged in Sawyer County with making terroristic threats, telephone harassment and disorderly conduct after he referred to mass shootings and made other threatening comments toward the McDonald’s restaurant in Hayward.
+A 50-year-old Rush City, Minnesota, man, Timothy Allen Riemenschneider, has been charged in Sawyer County with making terroristic threats, telephone harassment and disorderly conduct after he referred to mass shootings and made other threatening comments toward the McDonald’s restaurant in Hayward, according to court records.

 Charges were filed Wednesday, July 21, against Riemenschneider, who was arrested by Chisago County authorities and is being held in jail there pending extradition on a warrant issued by Sawyer County.